wireapp/wire-docs/src/how-to/install/multi-ingress.md

 ```

 Also ensure that the above environment variables are in sync with [https://github.com/wireapp/wire-server-deploy/blob/master/values/webapp/prod-values.example.yaml](https://github.com/wireapp/wire-server-deploy/blob/master/values/webapp/prod-values.example.yaml) in terms of names.

+`FEATURE_ENABLE_ACCOUNT_REGISTRATION` would allow public account registration
+for *everyone*.
+This is usually not desirable for on-prems.
+Also, this feature
+depends on the team settings app, which isn't capable to be used via multiple
+ingresses, yet.
+(It's fine to use it to manage teams via the main-ingress,
+through.)

 ### Deploy webapp helm chart